 To have a 50:50 chance of avoiding 2°C or more global warming, carbon emissions must be slashed by around 80% by 2050 and essentially eliminated in the few decades after that.
 It will take decades to make this massive, worldwide transition to new energy sources.
+The longer we delay, the more we will 'lock in' the build-up of long-lived greenhouse gases like carbon dioxide.
 We have no time to lose!